laneboysrc/rc-light-controller/doc/firmware-architecture.md

 fog lamps.
 On some cars the brake and tail lamps are combined, on others they are different LEDs.

-As such the vehcile-specific functionality is stored in a separate file that starts with the prefix **lights-**.
+As such the vehicle-specific functionality is stored in a separate file that starts with the prefix **lights-**.

 There is however also a **lights-generic.asm** that may fit a wide variety